AncientGrief/DFU-ModSettingsChecker/README.md

 # How to use
 ## Installation
-Simply copy the `ModSettingsChecker.cs` to your project/mod.
+Simply copy the `ModSettingsChecker.cs` file to your project/mod.

 ## CSV
 You can add a comma separated `.csv` file to your mod (don't forget to add it to the .dfmod with the Mod Builder).
 Mod Settings Checker can then read it's contents and automatically show it's results.